Living in Blackpool

 Is Blackpool a good place to live?

-What schools are in Blackpool?
+What are the schools in Blackpool like?

-What is the transport like in Blackpool?
+What is the average house price in Blackpool?

 Where does this data come from?